cloudmesh-community/book/chapters/class/516/week2-center.md

 It is not the subject of this class to teach you what plagiarism is.
 We do this just to remind you to avoid any uncertainty about it.

-## Online Meeting Recording :o2:
+## Online Meeting Recording

-New Recordings:

 * Meeting a: markdown, github, pycharm and markdown (25:27) <https://youtu.be/uGTlDwff41c>
 * Meeting b:   multipass, pycharm,  questions (1:31:48) <https://youtu.be/30CdNYN7gHs>

-Older recording:
+Recodrdings from past years

 The online meeting recording from Tue Sep 3, 2019 is available from this
 link: